Worship the Lord in the beauty of holiness

 Night Prayer & Benediction

-Mass is celebrated most days at St. Mark's depending on clergy availability.
-Daily masses are said in the Blessed Virgin Mary Chapel, and they typically last 25 to 30 minutes.
-The language is Rite Two from the Book of Common Prayer.
+Low Masses are celebrated most days at St. Mark's depending on clergy availability.
+Daily low masses are said in the Blessed Virgin Mary Chapel, and they typically last 25 to 30 minutes.
+The Sunday Low Mass is at 8:00 am, includes a homily, and is said in the main church.
+The language at the low masses is Rite Two from the Book of Common Prayer.

 Our Patron Saints - Queen Emma and St. Mark